buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcProjectedCRS.md

 The unambiguous identifier by which the coordinate reference system is know, is stored in the inherited _Name_ attribute.
 Well defined identifiers include the map projection and also the map zone information.
 In these cases the _MapProjection_ and the _MapZone_ attributes can be omitted.

-> EXAMPLE&nbsp; The identifier 'EPSG:25832' defines the map projection 'UTM' and the zone '32N' in additon to the geodetic and vertical datum.
+> EXAMPLE&nbsp; The identifier 'EPSG:25832' defines the map projection 'UTM' and the zone '32N' in addition to the geodetic and vertical datum.

 > HISTORY&nbsp; New entity in IFC4.